VerifyTests/Verify/readme.md

  * **All `*.verified.*` files should be committed to source control.**
  * **All `*.received.*` files should be excluded from source control.**

+## Static Config

+Most settings are available at the both global level and at the instance level.

+When modifying settings at the both global level it should be done using a Module Initializer:

+snippe: StaticConfigUsage

 ## Videos